 - macrame yarn (I use this one HERE)

 - Clip or something else to clip the earring to.
 I used a chop stick and clip or you could use a clothing pin

 If you saw the Etsy macrame earrings I shared in my last post then you know that they go for quite some money even though they are super easy to make.
 I wanted to make them with an easy knot and so they wouldn’t end up being too heavy.

 I decided to use the simple and easy square knot and for these macrame earrings, I only needed 3 square knots per earring.

 Above you can see all my scraps which I started out by opening up the strands.
 They come apart into 4 strands.

 I laid them out and gathered two of them for the top loops on the earrings.
-The reason that I opened them before hand is that I liked the look better and because I didn’t want to take the entire strand to make the earrings lither in weight.
+The reason that I opened them beforehand is that I liked the look better and because I didn’t want to take the entire strand to make the earrings lighter in weight.